rakutenintelligence-api/rakutenintelligence-api.github.io/oauth-authorization.md

 This document describes how to use OAuth to get authorization to access a particular user’s Slice data, and then how to authorize each subsequent API request with an OAuth access token.

-## Provisioning on Slice

-In order to receive OAuth access tokens on our partner-dev environment, simply click "Sign up for OAuth" on [our developer portal](https://developer.slice.com).
-We will provide you with a client id (GUID) and client secret.
+Rakuten Intelligence should have provided you with a client ID and client secret.
 Please ensure that the client secret is stored in a secure manner.

-Before getting started, log in to the developer portal and enter the URL for Slice to redirect back to at the end of the authorization flow.
-For security reasons this is the only URL that Slice will redirect to and it must match the **redirect_uri** parameter in the authorization steps detailed below.

 ## Getting Authorization from the User